 What Scarecrows Represent

-Always being on the lookout for interesting art and unique tattoos, when something jarred my thinking the other day about scarecrows, I thought I would look around to see if there were some people that actually decided on that as a tattoo design.
+I'm always on the lookout for interesting art and unique tattoos.
+Something jarred my thinking the other day about scarecrows, and I thought I would look around to see if there were some people that actually decided to use them as a tattoo design.